 All Services will monitor implementation using Service-specific electronic immunization tracking systems (Medical Protection System (MEDPROS), Aeromedical Services Information Management System (ASIMS), Medical Readiness Reporting System (MRRS), Shipboard Automated Medical System (SAMS), and the Defense Eligibility Enrollment Reporting System (DEERS).
 All Military Health System (MHS) beneficiary immunizations should be documented in the electronic health record.

 DoD has arranged with the Defense Logistics Agency – Troop Support (DLA-TS) to contract for influenza vaccine from four different manufacturers.
-Three manufacturers will provide injectable trivalent inactivated influenza vaccine (IIV3), Sanofi-Pasteur (Fluzone®), CSL Biotherapies/Merck (Afluria®), and Novartis (Fluvirin® and Flucelvax®).
-MedImmune (FluMist®) produces the intranasal quadravalent live, attenuated influenza vaccine (LAIV4).
+Two manufacturers will provide three injectable quadrivalent inactivated influenza vaccine (IIV4), Sanofi-Pasteur (Fluzone®), and GlaxoSmithKline (Fluarix® and FluLaval®).
+CSL Biotherapies will provide an injectable trivalent inactivated influenza vaccine (IIV3) (Afluria®) and MedImmune (FluMist®) will provide the intranasal quadrivalent live, attenuated influenza vaccine (LAIV4).

-Note: More information regarding this year's influenza vaccines and the presentations available can be found at www.vaccines.mil/documents/1642_Influenza_Vaccines_for_Different_Age_Groups_-_2013-14.pdf
+Note: More information regarding this year's influenza vaccines and the presentations available can be found at:

 DoD policy states influenza immunizations are mandatory for all Active Duty, National Guard, and Reserve personnel.
 Influenza immunizations are mandatory for DoD civilian and contract health care personnel who provide direct patient care at military treatment facilities (MTFs).

 Note: more information on DoD influenza policies can be found at www.vaccines.mil/Policies/Influenza_-_Seasonal.